NICHD-BSPC/effort-log/README.md

 - `app/app/models.py` defines the main `Entry` object which is stored in the db

-### Templates, CSS, JavaScript
+### Templates, CSS, JavaScript notes

 Templates use the Flask-Bootstrap template.
-Note that this package currently uses a slightly out-of-date version of the Bootstrap framework.
+Note that the Flask-Bootstrap package currently uses a slightly out-of-date version of the Bootstrap framework.

-- `app/app/templates/base.html` defines the base page that other templates inherit from.
+- `app/app/templates/base.html`: this template defines the base page that other templates inherit from.
 JQuery and DataTables are imported here (used for displaying the entries)

-- `app/app/templates/entry.html` is the entry page with the form.
+- `app/app/templates/entry.html`: this template defines the page with the form used for entries.
 This one gets a little complicated in that there is JavaScript to auto-populate the dropdowns of the form.
 This is so that the "projects" dropdown only shows the projects for the selected lab, to simplify the entry process.
 It also does some fancy things with checking the total time entered for the day.

 - `app/app/templates/help.html` is the static help page, manually edited.